Warning: Disconnect power before servicing.

 Frequently Asked Questions

-What is the difference between LG E1 and HE?
+What's the difference between LG dishwasher E1 and HE?

 Related Lg Dishwasher Error Codes